hashicorp/da-connect-demo/docker_compose/README.md

 1. Consul Server - with connect
 2. Service1 - socat echo service bound to localhost 8080
 3. Service2 - socat echo service bound to localhost 8080
-4. Postgres SQL - socat echo service bound to localhost 5432
+4. Postgres SQL - bound to localhost 5432
 5. Docker network for the 4 containers

-All netcat echo services are bound to localhost and are not accessible via Docker Networking
+* All netcat echo services are bound to localhost and are not accessible via Docker Networking
 ```bash
 socat -v tcp-l:8080,bind=127.0.0.1,fork exec:"/bin/cat" 2>"$TMPDIR/service.out" &
 ```

-The Postgres service is also only bound to listen to localhost and is not accessible via Docker Networking.
+* The Postgres service is also only bound to listen to localhost and is not accessible via Docker Networking.

-Shells can be obtained for any of the containers by running the following command:
+* Shells can be obtained for any of the containers by running the following command:
 ```bash
 docker exec -it connect_[container]_1 /bin/bash
 // e.g. docker exec -it connect_Service1_1 /bin/bash